 There are a few reasons you might need to have thoracoscopy:

-Thoracoscopy can be done to remove excess fluid that is around the lung and causing trouble breathing.
+You have fluid around your lungs – Thoracoscopy can be done to remove excess fluid that is around the lung and causing trouble breathing.
 This fluid can also be sent to the lab and checked for cancer or infection.
-If fluid around the lungs is removed, but builds up again, medicine can be put into the chest cavity with a thoracoscope to keep the fluid from coming back (pleurodesis).
+If fluid around the lungs is removed but builds up again, medicine can be put into the chest cavity with a thoracoscope to keep the fluid from coming back (pleurodesis).

 What’s it like to have a thoracoscopy?

 Before the test – Be sure your health care provider knows about any medicines you are taking, including vitamins, herbs, and supplements, as well as if you have allergies to any medicines.
 You may be asked to stop taking blood-thinning medicines (including aspirin) for several days before the test.
 You might also be asked not to eat or drink anything for at least several hours before the procedure.

 Getting the test – Thoracoscopy may be an outpatient (you don’t need to stay overnight in a hospital) or inpatient (you need to stay in the hospital overnight or a few days) procedure depending on what is being done.
 If done as an outpatient you may only need local (not general) anesthesia and mild sedation.

 For this test, you will be given drugs through an intravenous (IV) line to put you in deep sleep (under general anaesthesia).
 The procedure can take between 30 and 90 minutes, but possibly longer, depending on what’s being done.